-- If you received funds for which you are no longer eligible, Student Account Services will send you an electronic billing notice for the amount you owe.
+- If you received funds for which you are no longer eligible, the University Bursar will send you an electronic billing notice for the amount you owe.

-- If Student Account Services determines that you are eligible for a refund of some or all of your basic tuition and fees or out-of-state tuition, federal regulation requires the refund amount be returned to financial aid accounts.
+- If the University Bursar determines that you are eligible for a refund of some or all of your basic tuition and fees or out-of-state tuition, federal regulation requires the refund amount be returned to financial aid accounts.

 - Any remaining refund amount will be deposited to your bank account.